Woman with service dog says Matthews restaurant denied her service

 MATTHEWS, N.C.
-(FOX 46 CHARLOTTE) – A woman says she was denied service at a Matthews restaurant because of her service dog.
+(FOX 46 CHARLOTTE) — A woman said she was denied service at a Matthews restaurant because of her service dog.

 Jami Benton and her family went to Genghis Grill for food over the weekend with her service dog, Knox.